 This section describes the standard summary plot types that can be generated by mloc.
 Most plot types are optional (controlled by the command pltt), but one type of plot (the base plot) is always created and another half dozen or so are routinely used.
 These plots are created primarily to provide guidance during the relocation analysis, but they may well be suitable (or nearly so) for publication.

 The plots themselves are created by the Generic Mapping Tools (GMT).
 At the end of a run mloc creates the requested GMT scripts and then executes the scripts to produce PostScript files, which are finally converted to PDF.
-The main GMT scripts are saved in a folder with a name ending in “_gmt_scripts”, so that they can be edited and re-run (e.g., for publication purposes).
-For display on this web page the example plots have been converted to JPEG format but each image caption contains a link to the original PDF file.
+The main GMT scripts are saved in a folder for each run with a name ending in “_gmt_scripts”, so that they can be edited and re-run (e.g., for publication purposes).
+For display on this web page the example plots have been converted to JPEG format.

 Base Plot (_base.pdf)